-Why?
+Why is catering growing at such a strong pace?
 Contract catering allows institutions to keep costs down.
 And in the case of social catering, a home-building trend that includes large kitchens with upscale appliances inspires owners to entertain more often.
-The increase of cooking and lifestyle programming on television has led the average person to learn more about food products, wine, and cooking, and thus want a more sophisticated approach to home, business, or community entertaining than ever before.
+In addition, the increase of cooking and lifestyle programming on television has led the average person to learn more about food products, wine, and cooking, and thus want a more sophisticated approach to home, business, or community entertaining than ever before.